briancordanyoung/Kal/README.markdown

 * Refactored to modern Objective-C 2.0
 * Refactored to ARC
+* CoreText Framework is now required.
+It is used in implementing KalTileView textAlignment and edgeInsets.
 * Pulled in [pegli/Kal image_manager branch](https://github.com/pegli/Kal/commits/image_manager) (at 5/8/13)
     * adds a simple KalImageManager class to centralize how the path to an image is contructed.
     * adds kKalNotificationSelectedDate notification.
 * Pulled in [peirlis/Kal UIAppearance branch](https://github.com/pierlis/Kal/commit/UIAppearance) (at 11/23/2012)
     * KalTileView now conforms to UIAppearanceContainer
     * Fixed bug from [peirlis/Kal UIAppearance branch](https://github.com/pierlis/Kal/commit/UIAppearance): `-(KalTileState)state:`  returned incorrect state
 * Added more customizations for KalTileView.
-The Full list is now:
+See updated "Holiday" example app for full UIAppearance example code:
     * `setTextAlignment:`
     * `setEdgeInsets:`
     * `setAdjacentHighlightColor:`